unexpectedjs/unexpected/documentation/api/UnexpectedError.md

-When assertions fails in Unexpected they yield an `UnexpectedError`.
+When assertions fail in Unexpected they yield an `UnexpectedError`.
 This instance has several convenience methods for retrieving information about the error.